Inkscape: Extensions

-Ink/Stich
+Ink/Stitch

 Ink/Stitch is an addon designed to add stitching tools for machine embroidery into Inkscape.
-Its available as an installable extension, but also as a custom Inkscape package.
+It's available as an installable extension, but also as a custom Inkscape package.

 Ray Optics

 Ray Optics is an extension adding optics design and analyzing features to Inkscape.

 Platform support

-The latest version of Inkscape 1.0.x (and older line 0.92.x) is available for Linux, Windows 7+, and macOS 10.11–10.15 platforms.
+The latest versions of Inkscape are available for Linux, Windows, and macOS platforms.
 Inkscape is packaged with AppImage, Flatpak, PPA, Snap and source by all major Linux distributions (including Debian, Ubuntu, Fedora, OpenSUSE) with GTK+ 3.24+ (0.92.x with GTK+ 2.20+ for older Linux).

-Inkscape can also be installed via FreeBSD ports and pkgsrc, the latter being native to NetBSD, but well-supported on most POSIX platforms, including GNU/Linux, Illumos, and macOS.
+Inkscape can also be installed via FreeBSD ports and pkgsrc, the latter being native to NetBSD, but well-supported on most POSIX platforms, including Linux, Illumos, and macOS.

 As of 2017, Wacom tablet support for GTK 3 is in a reviving project.
 Version 1.0.x includes GTK 3 and Wacom support depending on the necessary Wacom Linux or Unix driver.